featurist/coypu/README.md

 ```
 Each table attribute is a column name.
 If it is not initialized with Find(), Coypu will try to match the attribute name itself (by removing spaces between words in column names and converting everything to caps).
 Find() allows to specify column name explicitly (no manipulation will be done on provided string).

+In the example above, we expect a column "Fund Name" (but "FUNDNAME", "f und n AME" and other will be found too), and "Fund/Manager".

-Then define a table itself like this:
+Define a table itself like this:
 ```c#
 public Table<FundRecord> FundData =
 	new Table<FundRecord>(driverScope, "//div[@class='gtLeadWrapper']//table");
 ```
-Coypu will look for the first <table> tag inside the element found by provided XPath locator.
-You can merge several tables by providing several Xpath locators into the constructor.
+Coypu will treat element found by provided XPath locator as a table (and will look for td/tr inside of it).
+You can merge several tables by providing several XPath locators into the constructor.
+First row (whether it's thead or not) will be treated as the header with column names.

 To access data:
 ```c#